wl4715/wl4715.github.io/about.md

 ### Serioursly, what's the point of this blog?

 Over the past years, we have found many tricks to travel cheaper, eat healthier and squeeze our time.
 We have been disappointed with many things so we are just writing to bring awareness of what's good in life (from our perspective).
-Also, this is good way to keep track of our lives!
+Also, this is good way to keep track of our adventures!

 ### Contact me